FioX0/NineChronicles.Headless/README.md

   --chain-tip-stale-behavior-type <String>                 Determines behavior when the chain's tip is stale. "reboot" and "preload" is available and "reboot" option is selected by default.
   --tx-quota-per-signer <Int32>                            The number of maximum transactions can be included in stage per signer.
   --maximum-poll-peers <Int32>                             The maximum number of peers to poll blocks. int.MaxValue by default.
+  --consensus-port <UInt16>                                Port used for communicating consensus related messages.  null by default.
+  --consensus-private-key <String>                         The private key used for signing consensus messages.
+Cannot be null.
+  --consensus-seed <String>...
+A list of seed peers to join the block consensus.
   -C, --config <String>                                    Absolute path of "appsettings.json" file to provide headless configurations.
 (Default: appsettings.json)
   --sentry-dsn <String>                                    Sentry DSN --sentry-trace-sample-rate <Double>                      Trace sample rate for sentry